Visiting Banff in July? Here’s All You Need to Know

 Summit Cascade Mountain

-For those that walk down Banff Avenue and see that massive mountain in front of their eyes and think, “can I climb that?” – this one for you.
+For those who walk down Banff Avenue and see that massive mountain in front of their eyes and think, “Can I climb that?” – this one is for you.
 That mountain is Cascade Mountain, and you can summit it in a day.

 Stay at a Banff Cabin